KusionStack/kusion/README.md

 ## Key Features

 - **App Whole Lifecycle Management**: Manage App from the first code to production-ready with [Kusion](https://github.com/KusionStack/kusion) and [Konfig](https://github.com/KusionStack/konfig)
 - **Self-Service**: Enable App Dev self-service capabilities and help them cooperate with SRE and Platform Dev efficiently
+- **Shift Risk Left**: Native support features such as Policy/Secret as Code and 3-way Live Diff to guarantee security at the earliest stages
 - **Hybrid Resources Operation**: Orchestrate hybrid runtime resources such as Kubernetes, clouds and customized infrastructures in a unified way
-- **Vendor Agnostic**: Write once, render dynamically, deliver to any cloud

 <div align="center">